JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 linkerOpts = -lpng
 ```

-Target-specific options only applicable to the certain target can be specified as well:
+You can also specify target-specific options that apply only to a certain target:

 ```none
 compilerOpts = -DBAR=bar